New Zealand 1993 "Dinosaurs"

 Dinosaurs on stamps of New Zealand 1993

-On January 10th 1993, Post authority of New Zealand issued a set of 6 stamps and a Souvenir Sheet that shows various prehistoric animals.
+On January 10th, 1993, the Post Authority of New Zealand issued a set of 6 stamps and a Souvenir Sheet that shows various prehistoric animals.

-New Zealand post issued 1 stamp from the set in booklet of 10.
-The other stamps in the issue were published as individual sheets of 100 stamps.
-The colorful Souvenir-Sheet incorporates the $1.50 stamp from the issue and depicts a lively scene showing a conflict between two Carnosaurs and a pair of Hypsilophodonts.
+New Zealand Post issued 1 stamp from the set in a booklet of 10.
+The other stamps in the issue were printed in individual sheets of 100.
+The colourful Souvenir-Sheet incorporates the $1.50 stamp from the issue and depicts a lively scene showing a conflict between two Carnosaurs and a pair of Hypsilophodonts.

-Between 1-10 October 1993 stamp collectors, postal administrations and exhibitors flocked to Thailand to attend the Bangkok '93 World Philatelic Exhibition, where New Zealand Post produced an overprinted Dinosaur souvenir sheet to commemorate the event.
+Between 1-10 October, 1993, stamp collectors, postal administrations and exhibitors flocked to Thailand to attend the Bangkok '93 World Philatelic Exhibition, where New Zealand Post presented an overprinted Dinosaur souvenir sheet to commemorate the event.

 Even though the stamps set was called "Dinosaurs" not all prehistoric animals depicted on the stamps are dinosaurs.
 Dinosaurs per definition are terrestrial animals.
 The pterosaurs are flying reptiles and plesiosaurs (Mauisaurus) are marine reptiles.

 For 165 million years dinosaurs ruled the earth with unparalleled strength and power.
-To date of the stamps issue (1993), some 500 types of dinosaur have been identified, but this is believed to be only a fraction of the species that actually existed.
+To the date of the stamps issue (1993), some 500 species of dinosaur have been identified, but this is believed to be only a fraction of the species that actually existed.

 The name 'dinosaur' originates from a combination of two Greek words: 'deinos' meaning terrible and 'sauros' meaning lizard.
 The term was introduced by prominent British paleontologist Sir Richard Owen in 1841.
 By coining the term in his report, Owen refers to dinosaurs instead as 'fearfully great', acknowledging their large size - significantly surpassing that of any living reptile.